 Application Deadline: 3rd March 2019

 To Be Taken At (Country): Geneva, Switzerland

-The 56th Graduate Study Programme will be held at the Palais des Nations from 2 to 13 July 2018.
+About the Award: The 57th Graduate Study Programme will be held at the Palais des Nations from 1 to 12 July 2019.
 It will comprise lectures given by senior members of the United Nations and the Geneva-based specialized agencies.
-The GSP theme for 2018 will be:
+The GSP theme for 2019 will be: